Standard Book Review Format: 5 Part Structure

 this book is [great/good] because [final reason]. |

-Middle School Template (Grades 6-8)
+Middle School Book Review Format Template (Grades 6 to 8)

-Format: 500-800 words total
+Format: 500 to 800 words total

-Introduction (100-125 words)
+Introduction (100 to 125 words)

-- [Engaging hook - question, quote, or bold claim]
+- [Engaging hook, question, quote, or bold claim]

 - [Author]'s "[Title]" [brief genre and premise].
 Published in